aws/amazon-sagemaker-examples/r_examples/rsconnect_streamlit/README.md

         /path/to/breast-cancer-streamlit-app/
     ```

 At the end of the execution, you should see URLs for the app in RStudio Connect.
-You can open the URL to see the published streamlit app.
+You can open the URL to see the published Streamlit app.

 ![streamlit-app-in-action.gif](./images/streamlit-app-in-action.gif)